tomeshnet/toronto-community-network-docs/src/network/protocol-babel.md

 Package for EdgeRouter X/SFP with UI can be found at https://github.com/darkdrgn2k/RouterX-Babeld-Package.

-Prototype babled configuration can be generated at http://node2.e-mesh.net/CONF/ for both OpenWRT and Linux.
+Prototype babeld configuration can be generated at http://node2.e-mesh.net/CONF/ for both OpenWRT and Linux.

 ## When is babeld needed